 - To develop a business plan for the Hongkongese market

 Sample of the subject - Doing Business in Hong Kong:

 Subject Description (Doing Business in Hong Kong):

-Hong Kong has a prime location at the geographical, financial, and economic center of Asia.
+Hong Kong has a prime location at the geographical, financial, and economic centre of Asia.

 for regional operations.